orientechnologies/orientdb-docs/indexing/Full-Text-Index.md

 * _family_
 * _meeting_

+Each analyzer has its set of stop-words and tokenize the text in a different way.
+Read the full (documentation)[http://lucene.apache.org/core/6_6_0/].

 ## Query parser

-It is possible to configure some behavior of the Lucene [query parser](https://lucene.apache.org/core/5_3_2/queryparser/org/apache/lucene/queryparser/classic/QueryParser.html)
+It is possible to configure some behavior of the Lucene [query parser](https://lucene.apache.org/core/6_6_0/queryparser/org/apache/lucene/queryparser/classic/QueryParser.html)
 Query parser's behavior can be configured at index creation time and overridden at runtime.

 ### Allow Leading Wildcard